To be successful in the digital space, small-midsized businesses (SMB) need to embrace Internet Marketing. So what to do and in what priority?

 - Establish a budget to implement PPC (pay-per-click) ads on Google and possibly Facebook – depending on who you are targeting.

 - Track results and adjust the campaigns on an ongoing basis.

 - Research other sites and specialist directories to advertise in.

-- On a routine basis collect e-mails from prospects and customers – ensure all enrolment forms include a permission-based e-mail collection.
+- On a routine basis collect emails from prospects and customers – ensure all enrollment forms include a permission-based email collections.

 - The success of the newsletter is in direct proportion to the quality of your content in the minds of your customers and prospects.